A November evening's George Bain performance

 The dancers came from Fortrose Academy Dance Club, Fortrose Scottish Country Dance Group, Eden Court Youth Dance Group and Eden Court Adult Performance Group.
 Modern dances with contemporary music were created by some, while more traditional dances to Scottish music were chosen by others because they reflected the patterns of Celtic art so well.

 The animations were created by Culbokie Primary School Coding and Film-making Group, Resolis Friendship Group, Ferintosh Primary School and a group of Groam House Museum volunteers under the skilful tuition and final editing of local film maker Mike Webster.
+They were then merged with images of specific artworks in the George Bain Collection and set to the dancers' music by Graeme Roger.
+The result was stunning.

 There was a great response to the performance, with people also remarking how delighted they were to see the cathedral being used in this way - thank you Historic Environment Scotland.
 And there is the hope that the current George Bain project Sharing the Creativity of Celtic Art will include further workshops and events like this.